-The 3025SW has a single option for enabling a DVE for squeezebacks.
-The +DVE-2D option provides three channels of 2D DVE moves (two channels on the Program path and one channel on the Preview path) through the 3025SW.
+The 3025EMC has two options for enabling a DVE for squeezebacks.
+The +DVE-2D options provides two channels of 2D DVE moves (one channel on the Program path and one channel on the Preview path) through the 3025EMC.
+The +DVE-2D-2 options provides four channels of 2D DVE moves (two channels on the Program path and two channels on the Preview) path through the 3025EMC.

 The DVE option provides digital video effects Size, Position, Squeeze and Crop.
-The normal DVE background (DVE1/IN 13) is derived from a separate input to the 3025SW, although this can also be configured to be one of the other inputs to the 3025SW.
+The normal DVE background (DVE 1) is derived from a separate input to the 3025EMC, although this can also be configured to be one of the other inputs to the 3025EMC.

-Note: The 3025SW automatically adds 2 frames of I/O delay to account for the DVE functionality.
+Note: The EMC automatically adds 2 frames of I/O delay to account for the DVE functionality.